7 Tips for Repairing a Badminton Racket String

 If your racket breaks during the stringing process, it could cause an injury.
 Any defects in the frame mean it's time for a new racket.

 You should also look for damaged or missing grommets during this process.
 Damaged grommets will place extra tension on your racket, causing it to break faster.
 It's easy and convenient to replace any broken or missing grommets during the re-stringing process.

 Keep in mind that if a professional re-strings your racket, they should look for defects.
 Still, it's important to do the same on your own.
 You don't want them to try to talk you into paying for a repair or replacement you don't need.

 There are countless brands and types of string available.
 If you know your favorite type of badminton racket string, buy it to use or tell a professional that this is what you want.
 Some shops will let you bring them the string you want and others will use their own.

-If you don't tell a sporting goods professional what type of string to use, they may use the cheapest kind they have.
+If you don't tell a stringer what type of string to use, they may use the cheapest kind they have.
 In this case, you may find yourself returning for a re-stringing often.

 3. Tailor Your Tension to Your Skill Level

 Whether you're re-stringing the racket yourself or you're taking it to a professional, find out what level of tension you want.
 The string's tension will affect how much power and control you get during a game.
 It will also affect how long the string lasts.